Travel details

 Dire Dawa Sightseeing

-This railway opened as an extension of the first laid track from the French enclave Port of Djibouti on the Horn of Africa.
+This railway opened as an extension of the initially laid tracks from the French enclave port of Djibouti on the Horn of Africa.

 [English Guide]